tfkfan/tfkfan/README.md

 ### ✨&nbsp; About Me

 My name is Artem.
-I am a backend developer with 10+ years of experience in developing enterprise clustered cloud solutions and high passion for highload/game development.
+I am a backend developer with a 10+ years of experience in developing enterprise clustered cloud solutions.
 Specializing on java/kotlin mostly but able to use any language and tech stack to achieve the goals.

 <a href="https://www.linkedin.com/in/tfkfan">
   <img alt="Artem on LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" /></a> &nbsp;